 The Nitty Gritty Dirt Band has been performing since the 60s.
 Through the years they've played folk, country-rock and pop.
 They've had popular radio hits and well-known (though rarely broadcast) traditional tunes.
 We recorded them at the Cotillion in Wichita.

-This week on New Settlers it's "The Best of the Zoo" - a sampling of concerts from past Sedgwick County Zoo summer concert series, including blues, cajun party music, ballads and swing performed by A Roomful of Blues, Marcia Ball, Big Bad Voodoo Daddy, The Frank and JoeShow and Brave Combo.
+This week on New Settlers it's a sampling of concerts from the Sedgwick County Zoo’s summer concert series.
+Blues, Cajun party music, ballads and swing performed by A Roomful of Blues, Marcia Ball, Big Bad Voodoo Daddy, The Frank and Joe Show and Brave Combo.

 Fun, poetic, gritty, and wonderful.
 Listen for Greg Brown in concert at the Old Settlers Inn.
 Greg has recorded more than two dozen albums, is the founder of Red House Records and has received several folkie-and-indie type awards.
 His tunes have been covered by Willie Nelson, Carlos Santana, Ani DiFranco, Shawn Colvin and countless others.
 Like most singer-songwriters, he’s best when playing live in a small setting.
 Tune in and hear one of his best performances.

 Tom Kimmel is the quintessential singer/songwriter.
 His compositions have been recorded by dozens of musicians including Johnny Cash, Waylon Jennings, Linda Ronstadt, Joe Cocker and Randy Travis… so many more.
 Tom is also a popular performer in alt-acoustic and folk circles, whether a solo act, performing with friends or as part of the Sherpas (with Tom Prasada-Rao and Michael Lille.)
 He's been at the Old Settlers Inn many, many times since the series started in the mid-90s.
 Always an audience-favorite in any configuration.